 As mentioned above, cells that are separated and counted are given the short end of the cellular stick.
+Cell viability is incredibly important.
 Within industry-standard flow cytometers, they are exposed to excessive pressures that cause wear and tear to the cell wall, as well as damage the internal organelles.
 They are pushed and prodded and, in the end, experimented on.
 Without anthropomorphizing these individual cells (aka, don’t feel bad for them), it’s easy to see why this won’t produce the best results.

 In this case, technology is the easiest solution to healthy cells—NanoCellect’s Wolf Cell Sorter was created to solve this exact problem.
 Its design was intended to sort cells with:

 - Low pressure – An industry-standard flow cytometer machine is set up with far too high of pressures.
 The Wolf Cell Sorter uses less than 2 psi (which is 30 times gentler than the standard) to ensure that by the time your cells are sorted, you’re not left with an unusable sample.

 - High transfection efficiency– With a gentler pressure, the obvious critique was obviously going to speed.
 However, with the Wolf, you can process 24 microliters of sample per minute.
 This offers plenty of speed for any lab or research team.

 - Disposable cartridges – Plus, for large teams, the disposable cartridges make it easy to switch out samples, while ensuring zero cross-contamination or biohazards being exposed.